apache/ignite-3/modules/table/tech-notes/rebalance.md

 ```

 Failover helpers (detailed failover scenarious must be developed in future)
 - `onLeaderChanged()` - must be executed from the new leader when raft group changes the leader.
-Maybe we actually need to also check if a new lease is received - we need to investigate.
+Maybe we actually need to also check if a new lease is received.
-- `onChangePeersError()` - must be executed when any errors during changePeers occurred
+- `onChangePeersError()` - must be executed when any errors during changePeers occurred.
 - `onChangePeersCommitted(peers -> closure)` - must be executed with the list of new peers when changePeers has successfully done.

-At the moment, this set of listeners seems to enough for restart rebalance and/or notify node's failover about fatal issues.
+At the moment, this set of listeners seems to enough for restart rebalance and/or notify node's failover mechanism about fatal issues.
 Failover scenarios will be explained with more details during first phase of implementation.

 ## Cleanup redundant raft nodes
 **Trigger**: Node receive update about partition stable assignments